lmgarret/codingarret.dev/content/posts/linux-g14/asus-g14-battery.md

 ```
 and logging out.
 This could even be handled via a KDE widget!

 Unfortunately I could not get it to work properly on Aurora.
-Upon logging out, SDDM (the lockscreen display manager) would crash, forcing me to manually restart from the TTY with a dirty state for `supergfx`.
+Upon logging out, SDDM (the lock screen display manager) would crash, forcing me to manually restart from the TTY with a dirty state for `supergfx`.
 Also, the `supergfxd` service it uses would often become unresponsive and unkillable.

 As said before, I don't have much use for the Nvidia dGPU anymore; so having to reboot to enable it is not a real problem in my case.
 Hence the second solution here that I effectively use.